 Design styles

 Your surround can be as understated or as bold as you like.
-A clean, full-height slab surround feels modern and luxurious, letting a single dramatic stone command the wall.
-A more traditional look might frame the firebox with a stone mantel and hearth.
+A clean, full-height slab surround feels modern and luxurious, letting a single dramatic stone command the wall from floor to ceiling.
+A more traditional look might frame the firebox with a stone mantel and hearth in a creamy marble or warm granite.
 Book-matched slabs, where the veining mirrors across a seam, create a striking symmetrical centerpiece — learn more in book-matching slabs.
+Mixing materials is also popular: pairing polished stone with reclaimed wood, raw concrete, or a matte black steel frame adds depth and contemporary contrast.

 Coordinating with your home

 For a cohesive feel, coordinate your fireplace stone with other surfaces in the home — echoing the kitchen island stone or a bathroom vanity, for example.
-You do not need an exact match; complementary tones and finishes often look more refined.
+You do not need an exact match; complementary tones and finishes often look more refined and intentional.
 A leathered or honed finish can give a surround a soft, contemporary feel, while polished stone reads richer and more formal.
-See finishes explained.
+Think about how the surround relates to the room’s overall palette, cabinetry, and flooring so it feels like part of the design rather than an afterthought.
+See our guide to finishes.

 Heat and safety